Celebrate Independence Day with these FREE July 4th printable activities & glow in the dark sensory bottles!

 As you can see in the photo, this is a great time to talk about the science of sensory bottles -- you can see the glitter falls to the bottom (it's more dense than water) and the oil floats on the top.

 If you want to teach your kids more about density, be sure to try out this hands-on physics and food experiment!

 Bonus: more science!
-The kids can watch the food coloring as it moves through the oil and water.
+Kids can watch the food coloring as it moves through the oil and water.
 So is it more dense or less dense?
 Does is mix with BOTH water and oil or just the water?

 Science is pretty cool ;)